Lewisville License Suspension Hearings Lawyer | Denton County DWI Attorney

 When a person is pulled over for suspicion of driving while intoxicated (DWI) in Denton County, he or she may have his or her driver’s license automatically suspended for refusing to submit to a chemical alcohol concentration test.
 The alleged offender can also be subject to driver’s license suspension if he or she does submit to the taking of a specimen but fails the chemical test.

 The administrative license suspension is a civil penalty that is completely separate from any criminal penalties that may result from DWI charges.
-In fact, a driver may have his or license suspended even if he or she is not charged with DWI.
+In fact, a driver may have his or her license suspended even if he or she is not charged with DWI.

 If you have had your license suspended for refusing to submit to chemical testing or failing a DWI test, then you will want to immediately contact an experienced Denton County criminal defense attorney.
 Regardless of whether you refused to submit to a test or you failed one, you only have 15 days to request an administrative license suspension hearing to get your driver’s license back.